 Marketing and advertising are close cousins to journalism, coming from the same basic need—to get messages and information out to the public quickly, concisely, and in a way that will be retained.
 Print was once the only way people got information.
 Now we have the opposite problem—there are so many channels to get news, conduct purchase research, and connect with the community that consumers experience information overload.
 It’s hard to know what’s legitimate and what’s a scam.

-That last factor is majorly important when we think about marketing.
+Emotional engagement is majorly important when we think about marketing.
 In the sales funnel, the initial awareness phase largely relies on an emotional, “gut reaction” appeal.
 If your brand doesn’t resonate on first impression, you’ll never get deeper into the sales funnel where people actually take the time to do fact-based research and make decisions logically.

 We’re fascinated by these studies because we love numbers.
-It’s the same reason we love digital marketing—because it, inarguably, offers more opportunities to connect with consumers in an easily measurable way.
+It’s the same reason we love digital marketing—because it inarguably offers more opportunities to connect with consumers in an easily measurable way.
 While these studies and surveys found some pretty staggering information, it’s pretty much impossible to get those measurements on an individual campaign basis.
 There’s no way to get open rates on a direct mail campaign, or click-through rates on a print ad.

 However, it’s impossible to ignore the proof that print makes things more concrete and permanent, and people respond to that fact.
 Anyone can push out a message online.
 It takes a lot more effort and a degree of legitimacy to create and distribute a printed piece.